3 Best Bayou Swamp Tours in Louisiana

 The standard tour itself on the boat is just under 2 hours.
 And during this time, you have the opportunity to spot the wildlife.

-Small airboats are usually 6 to 11 seats, and the prices are higher a little bit.
-But in a small boat, you’ll get deeper in the bayou.
+Small airboats usually have 6 to 11 seats, and the prices are slightly higher.
+But in a small boat, you’ll get deeper into the bayou.

 Medium airboat seats up to 18 guests, and large boat seats up to 30 guests.
 It’s the cheapest option.

-What do you wear to a swamp tour in Louisiana?
+What do you wear to the best swamp tour in Louisiana?

 Do you get wet on an airboat?
 What to pack for a bayou swamp tour?
 How to prepare for it?

-If you’re wondering what to wear on a bayou swamp tour in New Orleans, it all depends on the season and the weather forecast, of course.
+If you’re wondering what to wear on a bayou swamp tour in New Orleans, it all depends on the season and the weather forecast.
 So, check the weather before your trip.

 - Wear comfortable, loose clothing for your bayou swamp tour.